-Spring is well underway now, and it’s a busy time for the garden.
+Spring is in full swing and it’s a busy time for the garden.
 Spring bulbs are making way for the buds of summer flowers, filled with the promise of colour to come.